NYYuHao/oss-repo-template/labs/lab-04/report.md

 # Linux Licensing

 Linux is licensed with GPLv2, which is a copyleft license.
-Linux distributions must also be under GPLv2 which is good since it guarantees that all linux users have access to the distribution's code
+Linux is a highly redistributed program which comes in many different distributions.
+One of the reasons version 2 is specifically used is because [Linus Torvalds dislikes v3 and won't use it](https://www.youtube.com/watch?v=PaKIZ7gJlRU), meaning the whole kernel can't be released under v3.